 But if you don’t have the time or just want to have a couple of hours fun in the powder, our 1-Day Snow Monkeys & Snow Fun in Shiga Kogen combines a visit to the Jigokudani Snow Monkey Park and lunch with a visit to Shiga Kogen where you have the afternoon to enjoy the snow using snowscoots, sit-down skiing, sleds and tubes.
 Suitable for both kids and adults these are easy to learn in a tour which is simply, fun!

 6. Join our 1-Day Snow Monkey Winter Tour from Hakuba

-The resorts that make up the Hakuba Valley are well-established as favorite destinations for international visitors and from December 18th 2019 to March 31st 2020 we will be operating a shuttle service from Hakuba to/from Nagano, allowing guests staying in Hakuba to join our award-winning 1-Day Snow Monkey Winter Tour from Hakuba!
-Including transport from and to Hakuba – with 3 convenient pickup points – this tour combines a morning visit to Nagano’s near-1400 year old temple – Zenko-ji – and lunch at one of Nagano City’s most popular restaurants – Monzen Terrace Enya – before culminating in an afternoon visit to the Jigokudani Snow Monkey Park.
+The resorts that make up the Hakuba Valley are well-established as favorite destinations for international visitors and from December 18th 2019 to March 31st 2020 we will be operating a shuttle service from Hakuba to/from Nagano, allowing guests staying in Hakuba to join our award-winning 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour.
+This tour combines a morning visit to Nagano’s near-1400 year old temple – Zenko-ji – and lunch at one of Nagano City’s most popular restaurants – Monzen Terrace Enya – before culminating in an afternoon visit to the Jigokudani Snow Monkey Park.